 There are also many other organisations that support children and families.
-You can contact any of the following organisations for help:
+Contact any of the following organisations for help:

-If you are still concerned about the safety of the child, or if Steps 1 and 2 are not appropriate in your situation, you can make an official report of concern.
+If you are still concerned about the safety of the child or young person, you can make an official report of concern.